PeamoNetwork/website/docs/en_US/install/3ds.md

 <div class="tip red">
 	<strong>CAUTION:</strong>
-	A Pretendo Network ID may not use the same username as the account already linked to your 3DS!
+	A Peamo Network ID may not use the same username as the account already linked to your 3DS!
 Ensure that you have chosen a different name for your PNID than the name on your NNID.
 </div>

 ## Other information

 ### How does Nimbus work?

 Nimbus will create a 2nd local account set to the `test` NASC environment.
-The IPS patches will set the `test` NASC environment URLs to point to Pretendo.
-You may freely switch between Pretendo and Nintendo.
+The IPS patches will set the `test` NASC environment URLs to point to Peamo.
+You may freely switch between Peamo and Nintendo.
 Your selected mode will persist between reboots.

 ### 2nd local account?